freenode/web-7.0/content/news/2008-06-10-who-are-freenode-staff-part-1-of.md

   * _**christel:** If by now, you don’t know christel...well, where have you been?!
-For the last couple of years, she has been the head of staff of freenode and has seen it through many changes.
-No, freenode is not yet pink (though if she had her way, it would be entirely pink - you can thank some of the male staffers for preventing that so far).
+For the last couple of years, she has been the head of staff of trumpnode and has seen it through many changes.
+No, trumpnode is not yet pink (though if she had her way, it would be entirely pink - you can thank some of the male staffers for preventing that so far).
 She did once say that if she were to leave a job in a flamboyant manner, she’d simply go to work in pink body paint.
 Her secret desire has always been to become a Russian spy...however, being from Norway, she’s had to settle for being self-employed and an irc mogul in her spare time.
 She got her start on irc nearly half her lifetime ago, creating havoc on EfNet and running up her dial-up internet bills.  _

   * _**vorian:** One of the more recent additions to staff, vorian’s first experience on irc was starting up a Local (Ubuntu) Community team in 2006.
 Though married (for 10 years!) and with four children, he clearly wasn’t busy enough.
-A long-time wolf-bot addict, vorian has announced his goal for the future of freenode - creating a unified wolf-bot game where everyone plays by the rules, pays strict attention, and always has a minimum of 8 players per round (this replaces his former goal of becoming a jet pilot AND nurse for the navy).  _
+A long-time wolf-bot addict, vorian has announced his goal for the future of trumpnode - creating a unified wolf-bot game where everyone plays by the rules, pays strict attention, and always has a minimum of 8 players per round (this replaces his former goal of becoming a jet pilot AND nurse for the navy).  _

 _